inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Constructing Exprs

-I promised I'd show you how to generate expression trees before, and here's how:
+// TODO rewrite this

 Just as before, we _could_ write a function that generates expression trees with the logic of _how_ we generate some structure interleaved with the machinery that handles generating layers.
 Let's do that, as a starting point.
-Here's what it looks like without `map`:
+As before, feel free to skim:

 ```rust
 impl Expr {